 d.
 Report to the CHMO any temporary or permanent limitation of privileges, as described in Appendix E, for a privileged health-care provider, pending investigation, and establishment of a Medical Review Board.

-2.2.3 No individual shall conduct or oversee the investigation of a reported medical incident in which they were personally and directly involved.
-Where necessary, such investigation shall be conducted by another NASA facility with the approval of the CHMO.
+2.2.3 No individual will conduct or oversee the investigation of a reported medical incident in which they were personally and directly involved.
+Where necessary, such investigation should be conducted by another NASA facility with the approval of the CHMO.

 | TOC | ChangeHistory | Preface | Chapter1 | Chapter2 | Chapter3 | AppendixA | AppendixB | AppendixC | AppendixD | AppendixE | ALL |

 || NODIS Library | Organization and Administration(1000s) | Search |

 This document does not bind the public, except as authorized by law or as incorporated into a contract.
 This document is uncontrolled when printed.
 Check the NASA Online Directives Information System (NODIS) Library to verify that this is the correct version before use: https://nodis3.gsfc.nasa.gov.